How to Document Business Processes Like a Pro

 5. Ensure processes are repeatable

-6. Set up necessary training
+6. Provide necessary training

-8. Adjust as needed
+8. Adjust and refine as needed

-Step 4: Review business process documentation and revise regularly
+Step 4: Review and Revise Regularly

 If you’ve followed the above steps, you have process planning down to a science — well done!